 Sizing for dog harnesses based on chest circumference:

-Once you’ve made a clear note of the measurement for their chest, you should do the same for their neck.
-A neck measurement isn’t always necessary, but as it could decide the size of your dog’s harness, it would be advisable to make a note of it too.
+A neck measurement isn’t always necessary when picking a harness, but as it could decide the size of your dog’s harness, it would be advisable to make a note of it too.
 Simply wrap the measuring tape where the base of their neck and chest meet and record this measurement.

 If, for some reason, the harness you’re considering for your dog is based on the circumference of their neck, the sizing will be calculated in a different way.